wpgp/vipaper/README.md

-# A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle-income countries
+# A zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle-income countries

 <sub>Last edited: 04/04/2023</sub>

 A repository containing the R scripts used for the analyses in the research "A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle income countries".